rgm/read52/29-jeremy-ashkenas.md

 > be like that, like pseudocode that runs."

-And here's the point where our ((something)) argument isn't just theoretical, right?
-Dijkstra's famous "GOTO Statement Considered Harmful" essay marked the moment at which structured programming ((was born)), and to treat it quickly apart from just abolishing the use of GOTOs, structured programming aimed to make programs more understandable in a mechanical sense by limiting them to three methods of combining
-computation: you could do sequencing, selection or repetition.
+And here's the point where our ((something)) argument isn't just theoretical.
+Dijkstra's famous "GOTO Statement Considered Harmful" essay marked the moment at which structured programming ((was born)), and to treat it quickly apart from just abolishing the use of GOTOs, structured programming aimed to make programs more understandable in a mechanical sense by limiting them to three methods of combining computation: you could do sequencing, selection or repetition.
 Statements in order, if-elses to choose which branch to run, and repetition loops to do things repeatedly.
-This is kind of the manifesto for procedural programming right.
+This is kind of the manifesto for procedural programming.

 But who do you imagine might be the main person to rebut Dijkstra's original paper on "GOTO Considered Harmful?"